Iceteatree/Banana-iStore/READ ME FIRST!!!/readme.txt

 https://github.com/Iceteatree/Banana-iStore/deployments/activity_log?before=Y3Vyc29yOnYyOpK5MjAyMS0wNC0wNlQxMjozMjo0MSswMjowMM4UpzgT&environment=banana-istore

 Please let me know if you have figured out why my deployment isn't showing correctly.
 And if not I don't blame you.
-I'd rather restart the whole thing again and deploy from the beginning so that I know it atleast shows on the web but I don't have the time. :(
+It's probably something really stupid that I've just glanced over.
+I'd like to restart the whole thing again and deploy from the beginning so that I know it atleast shows on the web but I don't have the time.
+Will probably be done post bootcamp though!

 Anyways that's all for my rant